 The CAMS Group may set and access Cookies on your computer.
 First-party Cookies that may be placed on your computer are detailed in Schedule 1 [and third-party Cookies that may be placed on your computer.

 Before the Web Site sets Cookies on your computer, you will be presented with a message requesting your consent to set those Cookies when using any of our websites.
-None of the Cookies set by the Web Site jeopardise your privacy in any way and no personal data is collected.
+None of the Cookies set by the Web Site jeopardise your privacy in any way but your IP address may be collected.
 By giving your consent to the setting of our Cookies you are enabling us to provide the best possible experience and service to you through our Web Site.
 If you wish to deny your consent to the placing of Cookies, certain features of the Web Site may not function fully or as intended.

 Certain features of the Web Site depend upon Cookies to function and are deemed, within the law, to be strictly necessary.
-These Cookies are detailed in Schedule 1A.
 You will not be asked for your consent to place these Cookies however you may still disable cookies via your web browser’s settings.

 You can choose to enable or disable Cookies in your web browser.
 By default, your browser will accept Cookies, however this can be altered.
 For further details please consult the help menu in your browser.
 Disabling Cookies may prevent you from using the full range of Services available on the Web Site.
 You may delete Cookies at any time however you may lose any information that enables you to access the Web Site more quickly.

-The Web Site uses the third-party Cookies detailed in Schedule 2 for the purposes described therein.
+The Web Site uses third-party Cookies for the purposes described therein.
 These Cookies are not integral to the services provided by the Web Site to you and may be blocked at your choosing via your internet browser’s privacy settings or via your response to the request for consent.

 It is recommended that you ensure that your internet browser is up-to-date and that you consult the help and guidance provided by the developer of your browser if you are unsure as to how to adjust your privacy settings.